Humanities Building, Room 219

 There’s a table on the exam website that will tell you what your score means, and which course you should take.

-You do not have to take the class recommended by your score.
-If you feel you need a more fundamental class or more of a challenge, explain your thoughts to your academic advisor and the professor teaching the class you’re interested in taking.
+You are strongly encouraged to take the class recommended by your score.
+If you feel you need a more fundamental class or more of a challenge, explain your thoughts to your academic adviser and the professor teaching the class you’re interested in taking.

 Call or email Brenda Piatz in Academic Programs (ext.
 6036, or piatz@mac).
 She can look up your exam score for you.

 If you didn’t take the test, you should be in 101.
 If you’re bored out of your mind, talk to your instructor.

 In order to test out of Macalester’s foreign language requirement, you must take the SAT II with Listening, and score a 620 or better.
 You cannot “test out” of school’s language requirement with the online placement exam.
 The online exam is only to help you figure out which class would best suit your ability.